Multiple Sclerosis Awareness Month

 In 2009, the U.S. Senate officially declared March as National Multiple Sclerosis Education and Awareness Month following a resolution by Senator Barbara Mikulski.

 Celebrities and public figures have also joined the cause, using their fame to spread the word further.
-For example, talk show host Montel Williams has become a leading advocate since his diagnosis in 1999.
+For example, talk show host Montel Williams has become a leading advocate since his 1999 diagnosis.

 Within the month, the National MS Society also hosts MS Awareness Week.